astravital/VOS_KARGALY/docs/en/DEVELOPMENT_WORKFLOW.md

 - The `TA_PORTAL_V20_PROJECT/` folder is in `.gitignore` because it contains binary files
 - The `CURSOR_PROJECT/` folder contains the extracted data in text format (XML)
 - Extracted data can be processed and analyzed in Cursor IDE
+- The `CURSOR_PROJECT/examples/` folder contains example code and reference files.
+This codebase serves as the foundation on which changes will be made to the real project

 #### Working with HMI Tags for WinCC Advanced V20